ryadav-duo/design/assets/pages/buttons-links/cancel.md

 template: child-2col-coded
 active_page: 'cancel'
 snippet_title: Cancel Button
-notes: 'This is a harmless secondary action button that counteracts a destructive action.'
+notes: 'This is a secondary action which allows the user to leave their current workflow.'
 example: '<button class="button">Cancel Button</button>'
 ---